-Vietnam, Indonesia, and India are the leading producers of black pepper which are widely used for seasoning and as a spice.
+Vietnam, Indonesia, and India are the leading producers of black pepper which is widely used for seasoning and as a spice.
 The black pepper fruit grows from a woody vine known as pepper plant classified in the family Piperaceae.
-The fruit appears in the form of small deep brown to black berries which are plucked and dried.
+The fruit appears in the form of small deep brown to blackberries which are plucked and dried.
 Once dried, the fruit is referred to as a peppercorn.
 The plant is indigenous to the southern region of India, and it thrives in tropical climates.
 Since ancient times, black pepper has been renowned as a useful spice, and it spread from India through trade to the rest of the world.

 Uses And Benefits Of Black Pepper

 Black pepper is one of the most traded spices in the world.
 Its spiciness is attributed to the presence of the chemical piperine.
 It is popularly added to cuisines in different places in the world and is mostly used together with salt.
 Black pepper gives off a strong pungent aroma when added to food.